-This is our 2017 agenda.
 Click on a course name to see the course descriptions.
-On the day of the Summit, you can attend one class in each time time slot.
+On the day of the Summit, you can attend one class in each time slot.
 Locations of classes will be available day of Summit.

 The Virtual Dementia Tour® (VDT) is designed to build sensitivity and awareness in individuals caring for those with dementia.
 The VDT is a dementia simulation creating understanding of the physical and mental challenges faced by those with dementia.
-VDT is offered in full session format this year.
-Each session is on a first-come, first-served basis and will be offered during all four time periods.
+The tour will be offered in increments throughout each session time.
+Please sign up early to reserve a space.